 At any given weight, the more muscle and less fat in your body, the higher your metabolic rate.
 That's because muscle uses a lot more energy than fat while at rest.

 7. Drastic and unrealistic weight loss through crash diets actually SLOWS DOWN the metabolism.

 While it's extremely hard to speed up metabolic rate, researchers have found that most people are willing to take ‘shortcuts’.
 It is called metabolic adaptation – as people lose weight, their BMR actually slows down to a greater degree than would be expected from a normal amount of size reduction or muscle loss.
-Additionally, researchers have found that these people show significant reductions in the hormone leptin (regulates hunger), leaving them hungry all the time.
+Additionally, researchers have found that these people show significant reductions in the hormone leptin (which regulates hunger), leaving them hungry all the time.
 When it does bounce back it can sometimes be only at 60% of their previous levels.

 8. You can step up your metabolism with resistance training.

-High volume, heavy resistance training (which is what builds muscle) significantly increases fat burning and the body’s resting metabolic rate specifically in the hours and days that follow.
+High-volume, heavy resistance training (which is what builds muscle) significantly increases fat burning and the body’s resting metabolic rate specifically in the hours and days that follow.

 10 ways to boost your metabolism

 If you believe a slow metabolism is preventing you from achieving a happy weight, implement these ten tips into your daily life.

 - Start having a portion of protein with every meal.